feloundou/personal-page/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome to my page.
-I am a member of the Fall 2020 class of OpenAI scholars.
+I'm a member of the Fall 2020 class of OpenAI scholars.
 I will use this as a repository for my thoughts and insights throughout the journey towards learning how to help machines learn, an endeavour supported by OpenAI.
 I will document my daily discoveries on my Roam notes page.
 You may reach out to me to get reading permissions or to share feedback.